bhartiy/learnsellacious/pages/48.distiman/09.microsite/02.microsite-a-manufacturers-perspective/default.md

 media_order: 'Screenshot 2021-08-05 at 3.14.46 PM.png'
 ---

-This documentation is a look at microsite from manufacturers perspective.
 Once the masterAPI plugin is enabled, menu is created and manufacturer backend login permission is given by shop owner a manufacturer can take following steps to manage the microsite-

 **Login to sellacious backend:** manufacturer can login in sellacious backend (https://instocka.com/sellacious) and get the limited access to manage certain things based on permission.
 Managing microsite is one of them.